impproductions/beamulator/ROADMAP.md

 # Roadmap

 ## Next
+- reintroduce actor config into the mix
+- find a way to store runtime config along with simulation
+- check if one actor dying kills all other actors
 - multi-tenant todo example
-- normalize wait times to "simulation time" instead of ticks 🛠️
-- check if one actor dying kills all other actors
-- find a way to store runtime config along with simulation
-- reintroduce actor config into the mix
 - ws log connection

 ## Fix